 Heaney’s respect for Murphy’s responsibilities as school principal (purgatory enough for any man … You’ve done your station) brings a still, small response from the old man, no more than a little trembling as his breath/ rushed the air softly as scythes in his lost meadows.His regret focuses on the neglect that has befallen his school since he retired.

-An anonymous second master (with an uncle in the Heaney neighbourhood) spoke reiterating Gerard Manley Hopkins’s assertions that the moving power and spring of verse (the impulses at the root of poetic creativity) are Feeling, and/ in particular, love; he illustrates his own ‘feeling’ and ‘love’ of his Ulster neighbourhood via a description of water he drank on a pilgrimage to the uncle’s farm last year.
+A second master (almost certainly Michael McLaverty who provided Heaney with a Teacher Training placement in Belfast and had an uncle in Heaney’s neck of the woods) spoke reiterating Gerard Manley Hopkins’s assertions that the moving power and spring of verse (the impulses at the root of poetic creativity) are feeling, and in particular, love; he illustrates his own ‘feeling’ and ‘love’ of his Ulster neighbourhood via a description of water he drank on a pilgrimage to the uncle’s farm last year.

-Heaney has recognised the man thanks to his rubbed quotation … his cocked bird’s eye/ dabbing for detail and his clothing: His belted gaberdine.
-The master’s parting advice offers a new angle on everyday human activity: When you’re on the road / give lifts to people, you’ll always learn something.
+Heaney has recognised the man thanks to his rubbed quotation … his cocked bird’s eye dabbing for detail and his clothing (belted gaberdine).
+The master’s parting advice offers a new angle on everyday human activity: When you’re on the road give lifts to people, you’ll always learn something.

 - bulling: Heaney blends semantic colour shades: a voice timbre that had something of the bovine male’s bellow about it also showed a hint of bullishness, a bull-dozing temperament tuned interrupt others;

 - Master: the formof polite address equivalent to ‘Sir ‘ in English schools;

 - winged collar: a starched collar the tips of which stand up and point horizontally to resemble wings; relatively common in the 1940s;

 - mottled: probably derived from 14th c. ‘motley’, ‘of mixed colouring’;